UniMath/agda-unimath/src/trees/morphisms-polynomial-endofunctors.lagda.md

   (α : natural-transformation-polynomial-endofunctor l2 𝑃 𝑄)
   where

-  shapes-natural-transformation-polynomial-endofunctor :
+  shape-natural-transformation-polynomial-endofunctor :
-    shape-polynomial-endofunctor 𝑃 → shape-polynomial-endofunctor 𝑄 shapes-natural-transformation-polynomial-endofunctor a =
+    shape-polynomial-endofunctor 𝑃 → shape-polynomial-endofunctor 𝑄 shape-natural-transformation-polynomial-endofunctor a =
     pr1 (type-natural-transformation-polynomial-endofunctor 𝑃 𝑄 α (a , id))

-  positions-natural-transformation-polynomial-endofunctor :
+  position-natural-transformation-polynomial-endofunctor :
     (a : shape-polynomial-endofunctor 𝑃) →
     position-polynomial-endofunctor 𝑄
-      ( shapes-natural-transformation-polynomial-endofunctor a) →
+      ( shape-natural-transformation-polynomial-endofunctor a) →
     position-polynomial-endofunctor 𝑃 a
-  positions-natural-transformation-polynomial-endofunctor a =
+  position-natural-transformation-polynomial-endofunctor a =
     pr2 (type-natural-transformation-polynomial-endofunctor 𝑃 𝑄 α (a , id))

   hom-natural-transformation-polynomial-endofunctor :
     hom-polynomial-endofunctor 𝑃 𝑄
   hom-natural-transformation-polynomial-endofunctor =
-    ( shapes-natural-transformation-polynomial-endofunctor ,
+    ( shape-natural-transformation-polynomial-endofunctor ,
-      positions-natural-transformation-polynomial-endofunctor)
+      position-natural-transformation-polynomial-endofunctor)
 ```

 ### Computing the fibers of the induced natural transformation